 Resilience assessment assumes that the pressure is removed or stopped, and that the habitat (biotope) or species experiences the conditions that existed prior to impact.
 The assessment scale for resilience is shown in Table 4.
 However, the 'physical loss' pressures ('physical loss of habitat', 'physical change in seabed type' and 'physical change in sediment type') are defined as permanent change so that no recovery from an impact is possible, and resilience is scored as 'Very low'.
+In addition, the climate change pressures (except marine heatwaves) represent ongoing (long-term) pressures where recovery is not possible as the pressure is irreversible, in which case resilience is assessed as 'Very low' by default.

 'Full recovery' is envisaged as a return to the state of the habitat or species population that existed prior to impact.
-However, in the case of habitats, this does not necessarily mean that every component species has returned to its prior condition, abundance or extent but that the relevant functional components are present and the habitat is structurally and functionally recognizable as the initial habitat of interest.
+However, in the case of habitats, this does not necessarily mean that every component species has returned to its prior condition, abundance, or extent but that the relevant functional components are present and the habitat is structurally and functionally recognizable as the initial habitat of interest.

 Table 4.
-Assessment scale for resilience ((recovery) --- ------------
+Assessment scale for resilience (recovery)